david-yu/vagrant-nfs/README.md

-Vagrant Virtualbox setup for CS Engine 1.13.1-cs2, UCP 2.1.0 and DTR 2.2.2 with NFS
+Vagrant Virtualbox setup for Docker EE 17.03, UCP 2.1.1 and DTR 2.2.3 with NFS
 ========================

 The following set of instructions helps Docker DataCenter across multiple vms with static ip addresses: